traefik/traefik/docs/content/observability/access-logs.md

 ### Filtering

-To filter logs, you can specify a set of filters which are logically "OR-connected".
+To filter logs, you can specify a set of filters which are logically "OR-connected", except for the `excludedURLsRegex` filter which is logically "AND-connected".
-Thus, specifying multiple filters will keep more access logs than specifying only one.
+Thus, specifying multiple filters will keep more access logs than specifying only one, given they don't match any of the excluded URLs.

 The available filters are:

+- `excludedURLsRegex`, to exclude the access logs to requests with a URL matching any of the [regular expressions](https://golang.org/pkg/regexp/) in the specified list
 - `statusCodes`, to limit the access logs to requests with a status codes in the specified range
 - `retryAttempts`, to keep the access logs when at least one retry has happened
 - `minDuration`, to keep access logs when requests take longer than the specified duration (provided in seconds or as a valid duration format, see [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration))